spark-solutions/spree2vuestorefront/README.md

 - In default Spree, only images of currently selected product variant are visible at one time.
 In VS, the images from all variants are merged into a single gallery.
 - VS doesn't support an order key for options or option values.
 So instead arrays of options and option values should be ordered before being imported to Elastic Search.
 - Bug: setting attributes for a product inside `custom_attributes` is completely ignored when `useDynamicAttributeLoader: true` in VS configuration. `custom_attributes` are pushed onto product anyway, so it doesn't have to be used.
+- `meta_description` and `meta_keywords` for Spree products aren't consumed by VS. The Spree currency field inside products is currently ignored.

 References:
 - [https://github.com/DivanteLtd/vue-storefront-integration-boilerplate/blob/master/3.%20Configure%20vue-storefront/How%20to%20configure%20Vue%20Storefront.md](https://github.com/DivanteLtd/vue-storefront-integration-boilerplate/blob/master/3.%20Configure%20vue-storefront/How%20to%20configure%20Vue%20Storefront.md)